KilianB/JImageHash/README.md

 - DoublePrecision will double the resulting hashSize but additionally accounts for top to bottom gradients
 - TripplePrecision will triple the resulting hashSize but additionally accounts for diagonal gradients

-## Algorithm chaning & fine tuning
+## Algorithm chaining & fine tuning
 In some situations it might be useful to chain multiple detection algorithms back to back to utilize the different features they are based on.
 A promising approach is to first filter images using the fast difference hash with a low resolution key and if a potential match is found checking again with the perceptive hash function.